Links

 Syslog

-Syslog destination plugin that you to easily send your processed telemetry data to a syslog server.
-With the Syslog Destination Plugin, you can seamlessly integrate Calyptia Core with various syslog servers, enabling you to transmit your data to remote systems or services over the network.
+Syslog destination plugin lets you send your processed telemetry data to a syslog server.
+With the Syslog destination plugin, you can seamlessly integrate Calyptia Core with various syslog servers, enabling you to transmit your data to remote systems or services over the network.
 This plugin is a popular choice for logging and monitoring purposes, as it provides a standard mechanism for sending log messages to remote servers.
-By using the Syslog Destination Plugin, you can easily configure your Calyptia Core pipeline to send your data securely and reliably to your syslog server, ensuring that your data reaches its intended destination in a timely and efficient manner.
+By using the Syslog destination plugin, you can configure your Calyptia Core pipeline to send your data securely and reliably to your syslog server, ensuring that your data reaches its intended destination in a timely and efficient manner.

 Host